Is Australian Public Opinion Shifting in Cardinal Pell’s Favor?

 “How could a conviction be upheld when one of the two alleged victims denied being abused?
 Doesn’t that fact alone scream reasonable doubt?”

-Referring to the split decision of the appellate court in Victoria, Baldwin recalled how dissenting judge Mark Weinberg found many testimonies in defence of Cardinal Pell to be “reasonably possible” and yet the phrase is not found anywhere in the judgment of the two judges, Anne Ferguson and Chris Maxwell, who upheld the conviction.
+Referring to the split decision of the appellate court in Victoria, Baldwin recalled how dissenting judge Mark Weinberg found many testimonies in defence of Cardinal Pell to be “reasonably possible” and yet the phrase is not found anywhere in the judgment of the two judges, Ann Ferguson and Chris Maxwell, who upheld the conviction.

 Instead he said those two justices took the view that the jury rightly convicted the cardinal based solely on the complainant’s testimony having a “ring of truth” about it, despite “multiple errors and inconsistencies.”
 Weinberg, by contrast, noted that the in some cases the complainant's testimony “made no sense,” he added.